BF Goodrich Trail Terrain Detailed Review

 BF Goodrich Trail Terrain T/A white letter sidewall is a plus for me.

-Being a tire engineer, from my perspective, the BF Goodrich Trail Terrain offers amazing steering response on dry roads with powerful lateral traction values.
-The tire is also one of the quietest and most fuel efficient tires that you can get in all terrain category but the tire could still use some wet traction.
-The tire is great on snow and has 3 peak mountain snowflake rating.
+Now as an experienced tire engineer, I find that the BF Goodrich Trail Terrain offers amazing steering response on dry roads with powerful lateral traction values.
+And the tire is also one of the quietest and most fuel efficient tires that you can get in all terrain category but the tire could still use some wet traction.
+Moreover, it is also great on snow and has 3 peak mountain snowflake rating.

 Measurements Info